Getting Started with Self-Recording Studio

 Book time in the self-recording studio with our easy to use Self-Recording Studio Request Form.
 Contact the CTI for more information or for a tour of the studio.
 Booking time in the self-recording studio is on a first-come, first-served basis, so we recommend booking as early as possible.
 Using the studio does require some planning, and some training may be necessary to use the studio effectively.

 The self-recording studio is a quiet location with a built-in computer and webcam for creating lecture capture recordings (Panopto), audio recordings, or conducting web conferences (Zoom).
 It is a great option for creating lectures if moving an in-class course to an online course or a flipped classroom model.

 Instructors may bring their own lavalier (lapel) microphone or use the studio’s built-in microphone.
 The studio includes a web camera, USB document camera, Wacom annotation tablet, and large-format (65") monitor.
 Additional details can be found at Mini Recording Studio and Specifications.

 Creating recordings or conducting web conferences in a sound proof environment can result in better quality results.
 A controlled background can also reduce distractions for those watching a video or taking part in a Zoom meeting.

 Considerations for the Self-Recording Studio

-Teaching documents and materials should not be saved directly on the computer in the studio, we recommend moving the files to your own drive or download content to a portable storage device (USB drive).
+Teaching documents and materials should not be saved directly on the computer in the studio.
+We recommend moving files to your own drive or downloading content to a portable storage device (USB drive).